 You can find cash out refinancing loans from traditional and online banks and lenders, including conventional, FHA and VA loans.
 If current rates have dropped, a cash out refinance can lower your monthly mortgage payment.
 The process is similar to a rate-and-term refinance of a mortgage, where you replace your current loan with a new one for the same amount, usually at a lower interest rate or with a shorter loan term, or both.
 Before deciding on a lender, compare offers from several lenders to get the best deal.

 Homeowners interested in refinancing their mortgage with a home equity cash loan should visit Newrez for more information.
-You must have enough capital, qualify for a lower interest rate, plan to live in your home for at least three to five years, and a plan to use the cash for worthwhile purposes, such as consolidating high-interest debt or financing a project that increases the value of your home.
+To qualify for a cash out refinance, you must have enough capital, qualify for a lower interest rate, plan to live in your home for at least three to five years and have a plan to use the cash for worthwhile purposes such as consolidating high-interest debt or financing projects that increase your home's value.
 When you use cash-out refinance, you apply for a new loan that is larger than your current mortgage.
-A cash-out refinance can be a bad idea if you use cash as a way to consolidate debt and then build up debt again.
+A cash-out refinance can be beneficial if you use it to pay off high-interest debt or finance projects that increase your home's value.

-While a traditional refinanced loan will only be for the amount you owe on your current mortgage, a cash-out refinance loan will increase the loan amount, allowing you to pay off your current mortgage and receive a lump sum cash payment for the additional loan amount.
-A cash-out refinance can provide a number of financial benefits and can have advantages compared to taking out a personal loan or a second mortgage.
+However, it can be a bad idea if you use it to consolidate debt and then build up debt again.
+A traditional refinanced loan will only be for the amount you owe on your current mortgage, while a cash-out refinance loan will increase the loan amount and give you a lump sum payment for the additional loan amount.
+A cash-out refinance can provide numerous financial benefits and may be preferable to taking out a personal loan or second mortgage.